Way Too Early

+Way Too Early is an American early morning news show that airs weekday mornings on MS NOW at 5:00 a.m.
+ET.

 The first incarnation of Way Too Early premiered on July 27, 2009, hosted by Willie Geist.
 It was later hosted by a variety of NBC News on-air talent, including Thomas Roberts and others on a temporary basis, including Ayman Mohyeldin.
-The final host was Chief White House Correspondent Chris Jansing.
-It ended on August 12, 2016, as its lead-in program First Look was expanded back into the full hour and rebranded as Morning Joe First Look to build continuity with the later program.
-Another apparent reason for the name change was that the 5 a.m. timeslot had become nearly universally programmed as a morning news slot on local television stations in both the Eastern and Central Time Zones, making the title Way Too Early an artifact.
+The final hosts were Chief White House Correspondent Chris Jansing and Frances Rivera.
+It originally ended on August 12, 2016, as its lead-in program First Look was expanded back into the full hour and rebranded as Morning Joe First Look to build continuity with the later program.

-On September 10, 2020, it was announced that Way Too Early would return to the air with Kasie Hunt as the new host, starting on September 21.

-On July 16, 2021, Kasie Hunt announced she was delivering her final broadcast and would be joining CNN.
-On October 25, 2021, MSNBC announced that Jonathan Lemire would be the new host of the show.
+On September 10, 2020, MSNBC announced that Way Too Early would be revived beginning September 21, with Kasie Hunt as anchor.
+Hunt would depart the network on July 16, 2021; Jonathan Lemire was named as her replacement on October 25.
+In December 2024, it was announced that Lemire would move to Morning Joe, and that Ali Vitali would become the new host of Way Too Early in January 2025.